symphonists/system_date_fields/README.md

 > Exposes the internal creation and modification dates of an entry (read-only) in the format of a normal date field.

-NOTE: This field is not complete.
-The only thing it currently does is added the system dates to the publish table for the section.

-TODO: Add Grouping for Data Sources.

 ## INSTALLATION

 1. Upload `system_dates_field` to your Symphony `/extensions` folder.